izmecharr/thesis-toddler-monitoring-system/README.md

 ## 📝 License

-© 2025 Technological Institute of the Philippines.
-All rights reserved.
+© 2025 All rights reserved.

 ## 🙏 Acknowledgments

-- Special thanks to our advisor, **Dr. Rosmina Joy Cabauatan**, at the Technological Institute of the Philippines
+- Special thanks to our advisor, **Dr. Rosmina Joy Cabauatan**, and the panelists at the Technological Institute of the Philippines (TIP-QC)
 - Thanks to the developers of the YOLO object detection framework
 - Thanks to all testers who provided valuable feedback during development